 In RI, I would have to say that Indian Lake is my favorite.
 It has a healthy population of bass, supported by a large population of Alewives.

-In CT, Amos Lake is my absolute favorite.
+In Connecticut, Amos Lake is my absolute favorite.
 Amos Lake is a small lake, but offers a diverse range of places to catch bass.
 And it has a lot of big fish.
 As with Indian Lake, Amos Lake also has a huge population of baitfish that help keep the bass growing big.

 You fish primarily for Largemouth and Smallmouth bass.
 What have been the biggest Connecticut or Rhode Island bass of each type that have come into your boat?